Online divorce in Australia

 To dissolve a marriage in Australia, you must meet specific legal requirements.
 These exist to ensure fairness and clarity for both parties involved.
 The law requires that you've been separated for at least 12 months, you have grounds for divorce (which is irretrievable breakdown of the marriage), and you follow proper procedures when submitting your documentation.

 Some people choose a DIY divorce approach by filing independently, while others prefer to use legal services or consult a family lawyer for support.
-Whether you're considering filing divorce online independently or with professional guidance, understanding the requirements and process is essential.
+Whether filing divorce online independently or with professional guidance, people often look into the requirements and the general process.

 Key points: